Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 Since this grill is made from marine grade 316 stainless steel, it won’t rust in extreme weather situations or deteriorate if you’re boating in saltwater.

 This grill weighs only 20 pounds inside the included carrying bag, making it easy to stow and transport.
-I like the locking lid and the V-shape stainless steel grids that help reduce flare-ups and help with even heat distribution.
+I like the locking lid and the V-shape stainless steel grids that help reduce flare-ups and even heat distribution.

 If you want to mount your grill, Solaire sells the hardware kit, plus additional conversion kits that allow you to use natural gas.
 This unit is made in the USA and comes with a one-year warranty.